-When it came time for me to move away from my parents’ home, Copper came with me.
-He was essential to my transition, a steady anchor point who gently managed my struggles with greater independence and adulthood.
+When time came for me to move away from my parents’ home, Copper came with me.
+He was essential to my transition, a steady anchor point who eased my struggles with greater independence and adulthood.
 We got to experience the most sweet and healthy kind of family together—that unconditional trust, love and support; that occasionally stifling and repetitive responsibility.

 I made a ritual of sketching him in the mornings, a simple drawing exercise.
 Eventually I began to draw us together in a symbolic illustration style.
 This style was influenced by my past as an abstract painter, refined by my traditional arts training, and rooted in the love we shared.